 Virtual Museum Field Trips

 The Springville Museum of Art now offers virtual field trips for school, community, and church groups of all ages.
 These interactive virtual experiences allow visitors and students to navigate the galleries, click on artworks they are interested in, see artworks close up, and read label information.
 Choose between a self-guided option or book a live Zoom session with one of our Museum docents or educators.
 Resources linked below give teachers the skills and information necessary to lead tours and discussions of the exhibitions with their students.
-Tours and resources will be available beginning November 16, 2020.

 Requests for virtual field trips will receive responses and access to the field trips within two business days of submitting the request.
 If you are requesting a live Zoom session with a Museum docent please put your request in as early as possible, preferably with at least 2 weeks notice.